d3s-trento/crystal/README.md

 ## Status
 Currently the protocol is implemented for the TMote Sky platform only.
 Porting it to more modern platforms is in our near future plans.

-***Disclaimer:*** *Although we tested the code extensively, Crystal is a research prototype that likely contain bugs.
+***Disclaimer:*** *Although we tested the code extensively, Crystal is a research prototype that likely contains bugs.
 We take no responsibility for and give no warranties in respect of using the code.*